Kristian54/IDATA2304---Gruppe1/README.md

 The projects contains several runnable classes, the order of which you run these is not important.
 - `GreenhouseGuiStarter` - starts the greenhouse simulation
-- `ControlPanelStarter` - starts a control panel, multiple instances can be run simultaneously
+- `ControlPanelStarter` - starts a control panel, multiple instances can be run simultaneously (allow "Mutliple instances" in the run configuration)
 - `GreenhouseServerStarter` - starts the greenhouse server